Appia - the Family car

 Something had to be done.
 The family needed a car with room for three.
 Our family had grown, as we had a new child, but sometimes things change differently than expected.
 As a youngster, I grew up around Lancias.
 My parents both had them.
 Friday nights were in the garage, listening to the sound of triple webers on a Zagato.
 Weekends were in machine shops, welding places, and the special parts of the city that spoke of cars, metals, and making.
 Those memories are hard to recover, and even harder to let go.
 Even now thirty years later, they seem like yesterday.

 Now armed with the excuse of a family, I started out for the holy grail of Lancias, a car to fit all needs: doesn't everyone need a family car?
 One evening, a chance look at the Lancia newsletter of the US club had some mention of an Appia sedan.
 The ad was brief, something about a series two sedan with low mileage.
 But the car was in Indianapolis, near Chicago, and of course, out of midwestern courtesy, I thought I would touch base with other Lanciste in the area.
 I had no real interest in the car, but wanted to say hello.
 I talked with Ben Richardson, who had placed the add on behalf of the cars owner.
-The car had belonged to Mr. Furman Stout, who had been driving a B20 around Indianapolis as far back as 1954.
-Ben got a Lancia then too, , and both of them joined the club.
-They both owned Aurelias and represented Lancia in the heartland, living near the Speedway.
+The car had belonged to Mr. Furman Stout, who had been into Lancia, and had a B20 in Indianapolis from 1954.
+Ben got a Lancia too, and the two of them owned Aurelias and represented Lancia in the heartland, living near the Speedway.

 So what was the Appia?
 Mr. Stout had bought the Appia in 1959, had recently passed away and his daughter was now selling the car.
 The car was amazingly a one owner car.
 Truly.
-Not one of those "I'm the third or fourth owner, but one guy had it most of the time", but a real time piece.
-I had heard of such stories, and even seen ads for "one owner cars", but never had seen one.
+Not one of those "I'm the third or fourth owner, but one guy had it most of the time.", but this one was a real time piece.
+I had heard of such stories, and even seen ads for "One owner cars", but never had seen one.